 - digital photography

-You may upload your creative sample after submitting your Common Application, Emerson Supplement, and application fee payment:
+To upload your creative sample, you will need your Emerson ID.
+Your Emerson ID is emailed to you 24-48 hours after submitting your Common Application, Emerson Supplement, and application fee payment.

 - Register for a free slideroom account online